Christmas is a beautiful time of the year. It is a time we remember the birth of Jesus in a manger in Bethlehem two thousand years ago.

 Secondly, in the birth of Jesus, there is the idea of a precious gift being given.
 But it was not what people of those times had expected.
 They had expected a mighty king.
 Instead came a baby who simply identified himself as God’s gift to the world.

 Christmas is made beautiful by this sense of disruption.
 We do not always get what we hope for.
 Sometimes even gifts that we receive disappoint us.
-Perhaps the unwrapping of gifts tells us that nothing on earth ultimately satisfies unless God’s gift is accepted in our hearts.
+Perhaps the unwrapping of gifts at Christmas tells us that nothing on earth ultimately satisfies unless we welcome God’s gift—Jesus—into our lives as our Lord and Saviour.

 Yet another thought is how our hearts are lifted up with thoughts of heaven at Christmas.
 The visit of angels and their singing that first Christmas night reminds us that there is a beyond.